|About this Research Brief |

 - The Supplemental Security Income (SSI) program provides monthly cash payments to elderly, blind, or disabled individuals or couples whose income and assets are below levels set in Federal Law.
 Though a majority of recipients are adults, disabled children also are eligible.

 Welfare dependence, like poverty, is a continuum, with variations in degree and in duration.
 Families may be more or less dependent if larger or smaller shares of their total resources are derived from welfare programs.
 The amount of time over which families depend on welfare might also be considered in assessing their degree of dependence.
-Although recognizing the difficulties inherent in de.ning and measuring dependence, a bipartisan Advisory Board on Welfare Indicators proposed the following definition, as one measure to examine in concert with other key indicators of dependence and well-being:
+For the purposes of this report we adopt the following definition of welfare dependence:

 Highlights of Report

-In 2002, 3.2 percent of the population would be considered “dependent” on welfare under the above definition.
-This is about one-quarter of the percentage (13.2 percent) that lived in a family receiving at least some TANF, food stamps, or SSI benefits during the year.
-Although data are not yet available to show a clear trend in the dependency rate through 2003, available data suggest the rate may increase slightly between 2002 and 2003.(1)
+Welfare Dependency.
+In 2004, 3.7 percent of the population would be considered “dependent” on welfare under the above definition.
+This is about one-quarter of the percentage (15.0 percent) that lived in a family receiving at least some TANF, food stamps or SSI benefits during the year.
+Although data are not yet available to show a clear trend in dependency rates through 2005, available data suggest the rate may remain the same between 2004 and 2005.(2) However, even when considering the small increases since 2000, dependency and recipiency rates remained significantly lower than the 1996 rates, as shown in Figure 1.
+While 13.74 million individuals were dependent in 1996, only 10.75 million were dependent in 2004 — representing a decline of 3 million people.

-Trends in dependency are similar to the more well-known changes in TANF and food stamps caseloads.
-For example, the percentage of individuals receiving AFDC/TANF cash assistance fell from 4.6 percent to 1.9 percent between 1996 and 2003, as shown in Figure 2.
+Welfare Caseloads.
+Trends in dependency rates are similar to the more well-known changes in TANF and food stamps caseloads.
+In the years immediately following 1996, SSI receipt fell slightly, while receipt for TANF and food stamps decreased significantly.
+The percentage of individuals receiving AFDC/TANF cash assistance fell from 4.5 percent to 1.7 percent between 1996 and 2005, as shown in Figure 2.
 Food stamp recipiency rates fell from 9.5 percent in 1996 to 6.1 percent in 2000 and 2001.
-Since then, the food stamp recipiency rate has increased to 7.3 percent in 2003.
+Since then, the food stamp recipiency rate has increased to 8.6 percent in 2005.
 This increase in food stamp recipiency may explain the modest increase in overall dependency since 2000.

 This brief has highlighted key findings on welfare dependence.
-A copy of the full report, Indicators of Welfare Dependence (2005), with these and many other indicators and risk factors of dependency, can be found at http://aspe.hhs.gov/hsp/indicators05.
+A copy of the full report Indicators of Welfare Dependence, 2007, with these and many other indicators and risk factors of dependency, can be found at http://aspe.hhs.gov/hsp/indicators07/.

-1. While TRIM-adjusted CPS data for 2003 are not yet available, estimates from the Survey of Income and Program Participation, as well as non-adjusted estimates from the Annual Social and Economic Supplement to the CPS, indicate a slight increase in the level of dependence between 2002 and 2003.
+2. TRIM-adjusted CPS data for 2005 are not available.
+Non-adjusted estimates from the Annual Social and Economic Supplement to the CPS indicate a similar level of dependence between 2004 and 2005.